OCD therapy

 When Your Brain Won't Stop Negotiating With Itself

-If you're reading this, you probably know that feeling all too well – the endless mental loops, the "what-ifs" that multiply like rabbits, and that persistent sense that something terrible will happen if you don't perform certain rituals or think certain thoughts.
+OCD therapy becomes necessary when you're stuck in endless mental loops, drowning in "what-ifs" that multiply like rabbits, and living with that persistent sense that something terrible will happen if you don't perform certain rituals or think certain thoughts.
 For neurodivergent women, especially those of us who are autistic or AuDHD, OCD can feel like another layer of complexity in an already intricate neurological landscape.

-I get it.
+OCD therapy that actually works for neurodivergent brains looks different—and I get it.
 As a neurodivergent therapist who specializes in OCD treatment, I understand how exhausting it is when your brain feels like it's constantly running threat-detection software in the background.
-And I know how OCD can cleverly disguise itself within autistic traits, making it harder to identify and address
+And I know how OCD can cleverly disguise itself within autistic traits, making it harder to identify and address.

 Understanding OCD Through a Neurodivergent Lens